tapptitude/TTFortuneWheel-iOS/README.md

 ## License

-TTSegmentedControl is available under the MIT license.
+TTFortuneWheel is available under the MIT license.
 See the LICENSE file for more info.